Kyle Tucker Preview, Player Props: Astros vs. Red Sox

 Kyle Tucker At The Plate

-- Tucker has 132 hits and an OBP of .377 to go with a slugging percentage of .524.
-All three of those stats are best among Houston hitters this season.
+- Tucker leads Houston with 133 hits and an OBP of .376, plus a team-best slugging percentage of .527.

-- Among the qualified hitters in MLB, his batting average ranks 11th, his on-base percentage ranks 12th, and he is 12th in the league in slugging.
+- He ranks 12th in batting average, 12th in on base percentage, and 12th in slugging among the qualifying hitters in MLB.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.